 Green Nephrite Jade Attracts Buyers in Tucson

-According to Kirk Makepeace, president of Jade West Group, the price of jewellery-grade jade from BC (figure 3) has experienced at least a tenfold increase from a decade ago.
-Before 2008, top-quality nephrite from BC sold for about $20 (£13) a kilo; equivalent stones now range from $200 (£130) to $2,000 (£1,300) a kilo.
+According to Kirk Makepeace, president of Jade West Group, the price of jewelry-grade jade from BC (figure 3) experienced at least a tenfold increase from a decade ago.
+Before 2008, top-quality nephrite from BC sold for about $20 a kilo; equivalent stones now range from $200 to $2,000 a kilo.

-The annual production of nephrite jade in BC is about 400 tons.
+The annual production of BC nephrite jade is about 400 tons.
 Most of the production comes from four active mines; together, they produce about three-quarters of the world’s high-quality green nephrite.
-Of these four, Jade West operates the Polar, Ogden and Kutcho Jade mines.
+Of these four, Jade West operates the Polar, Ogden, and Kutcho Jade mines.
 Jade West also deals with material from Wyoming and Siberia.
-Over the last 10 years, approximately 90% of the company’s BC production was exported to mainland China; the remaining 10% was sent to Taiwan, Vietnam and Thailand.
+Over the last 10 years, approximately 90% of the company’s BC production was exported to mainland China; the remaining 10% was sent to Taiwan, Vietnam, and Thailand.

-Jade West sends almost all of its rough nephrite to Guangdong for carving and jewellery manufacturing, with designs customised for different markets (figure 4).
-In addition to traditional carvings and jewellery, there is demand from South-east Asian countries for giant Buddha statues and from Western countries for home decorations.
-This demand leads Mr Makepeace to be very optimistic about the future availability of BC nephrite.
+Jade West sends almost all of its rough nephrite to Guangdong for carving and jewelry manufacturing, with designs customized for different markets (figure 4).
+In addition to traditional carvings and jewelry, there is demand from Southeast Asian countries for giant Buddha statues and from Western countries for home decorations.
+This demand leads Mr. Makepeace to be very optimistic about the future availability of BC nephrite.